 - 1) No more than 50% should be a product of translation tools. - 2) List which translation tools you have used. - 3) Specify the texts that are translated by the tools.
 To do so, provide both non-Japanese (original) texts and their translated version.
-If your original texts are not in English, please provide them (i.e., you must put the texts in three languages: non-English, English, and Japanese).
+If your original

-Identify what you can write in Japanese with help of translation tools.
-Using words/expressions you have learned from the translated texts, create at least two example sentences.
+- texts are not in English, please provide them (i.e., you must put the texts in three languages: non-English, English, and Japanese). - 4) Identify what you can write in Japanese with help of translation tools.
+Using words/expressions you have learned from the translated texts, create at least one example sentence per word/expression.

-If students do not follow the above rules, and the instructor discovers use of translation tools, it is reported as an academic misconduct to Columbia University.
+If students do not follow the above rules, and the instructor discovers use of translation tools, it is reported as an academic misconduct.
+Read the "Academic Integrity" and "Plagiarism" sections under "7.
+Course Policies" to learn about academic misconducts.